 “I do have a life, even though you’re gone.”

-“I forgot, the Gulliver, boy.
-What did you think when you saw these clothes?”
+“I forgot, the Ransom, boy.
+What do you think when you see these clothes?”

 “I just like seeing you in your swim suit.”